 Progress has been achieved on all objectives.
 The annex shows more in detail the state of play.
-The Hague Programme on strengthening freedom, security and justice in the European Union, endorsed by the European Council of 5 November, is also relevant because it emphasises the fight against terrorism and introduces inter alia the principle of availability of information, which may help to fight cross border terrorism.
-Also worth mentioning is the adoption on 22 November 2004 of the conceptual framework on the ESDP dimension of the fight against terrorism.
+The Hague Programme on strengthening freedom, security and justice in the European Union, endorsed by the European Council of 5 November, is also relevant because it emphasises the fight against terrorism and introduces i.a. the principle of availability of information, which may help to fight cross border terrorism.

-^{} Actions which were notes in the June Action plan as having been completed have been deleted from the updated version.
-There have also been some editorial changes to streamline the document and remove any duplication.
+1 Actions which were notes in the June Action plan as having been completed have been deleted from the updated version.
+There have also been some editorial changes to streamline the document and remove any duplicates.